 - Extended Warranty

-You will need to enroll your American Express Card before your rental.
-Once enrolled, the primary coverage will kick in every time you use that enrolled card to pay for the vehicle.
-You will also be charged between $12 and $25 each time depending on the coverage you select and the state you live in.
+With American Expres, you will need to enroll your credit card before your rental.
+Once enrolled, the primary coverage will kick in every time you use that enrolled card to pay for the vehicle and you will be charged between $12 and $25 each time depending on the coverage you select and the state you live in.

-Since most of their cards are capable of obtaining Primary Premium Car Rental Protection, it really doesn't matter which AMEX credit card you use.
-So I've listed the top American Express credit cards for those that love to travel.
+Since most of their cards are capable of obtaining Primary Premium Car Rental Protection, it really doesn't matter which AMEX credit card you pick up.

 Credit Cards With Car Rental Collision